kinjmshah/kinjmshah.github.io/_pages/about.md

 # Recent News

+<span style="color:gray">10/21/2020</span>
+My thesis work was accepted as a poster presentation at the 2020 [Women in Machine Learning (WiML)](https://wimlworkshop.org/neurips2020/) workshop, co-located with NeurIPS.

 <span style="color:gray">10/05/2020</span>
 Our paper, ***Feasibility of Image-based Augmented Reality Guidance of Total Shoulder Arthroplasty Using Microsoft HoloLens 1*** wins **Outstanding Paper Award** at the [MICCAI 2020 Joint Workshop on Augmented Environments for Computer Assisted Interventions](https://workshops.ap-lab.ca/aecai2020/)